-Fashion for fashion’s sake is good, but fashion for a cause is something I can really get behind.
-Thankfully, more and more labels are popping up with a social cause behind them – from ethical production to empower women, to T-shirts made with verrrry little impact on the environment.
-These are a few of the Australian brands on my radar with a cause at their core.
+Fashion for fashion’s sake is good, but fashion for a cause is something we can really get behind.
+More and more labels are popping up with a social cause behind them – from ethical production that empowers women, to T-shirts made with verrrry little impact on the environment.
+These are some our favourite Aussie with a cause at their core.

 Part epic fashion label and part social enterprise is this Newtown brand with bold prints and an even bolder cause.
 The Social Outfit provides employment and training in the fashion industry to people from refugee and new migrant communities.
 Accredited by Ethical Clothing Australia and the Good On You app, the organisation teaches ethical clothing production skills while creating epic and fun threads that fund the cause.
 Find out more about The Social Outfit’s mission here.